sphinxfndorg/protocol/src/usi/README.md

 - Sensitive operations ask the user to confirm their passphrase.
 - Activity is tracked in-memory and displayed on the dashboard.
 - Wallet operations are currently placeholders and should be connected to a real wallet backend.
+- The sidebar navigation labels are Dashboard, Message, Inbox, Mint Data, Verify Data, Wallet, and My Keys; internally these map to the encrypt, decrypt, sign, and verify screens/functions respectively.

 ## Security Notes